• Blog

 • If your horse is cresty, has a strong digital pulse and the grass is likely high in sugars (long, lush, frosty, just had lots of rain and then sunshine) it is worth decreasing the time out on grass for your equine.

-EMS (Equine metabolic syndrome) and PPID (Cushing’s disease) are hormonal diseases, and both conditions relate to high insulin levels.
+EMS (Equine metabolic syndrome) and PPID (Cushing’s disease) are hormonal diseases, and both conditions relate to high insulin level, which could lead to laminitis.

 Spot the signs:

-EMS (Equine Metabolic Syndrome) – obesity, sluggishness, acute laminitis flare ups.
+EMS (Equine Metabolic Syndrome) – obesity, increased drinking and urination, sluggishness, acute laminitis flare ups.

-PPID (Pituitary Pars Intermedia Dysfunction) – increased thirst and appetite, a coat that is thick and or curly, excessive sweating, weight loss.
+PPID (Pituitary Pars Intermedia Dysfunction) – increased thirst and appetite, a coat that is thick and or curly, excessive sweating, weight loss and loss of muscle.

 Can laminitis be cured?